ben-aaron188/netanos/paper/paper.md

 ### Technical Pipeline

-The software architecture of NETANOS is illustrated in the following technical pipeline on FigShare: [LINK TO FIGSHARE](LINK HERE!!!)
+The software architecture of NETANOS is illustrated in the following technical pipeline on [FigShare](https://figshare.com/s/fe13585ae5e482601ce5).